-Sr. No. CSR projects/ activities Sector in which the Project is covered Location where project is undertaken: State (Local area/District) Amount outlay (budget) Project/ Programs wise projects spent on the or programs Overheads upto to the reporting spent: Direct 1.
+Sr. No. CSR projects/ activities Sector in which the Project is covered Location where project Amount outlay spent on the or programs Cumulative expenditure Amount spent: Direct is undertaken: State (Local area/District) (budget) Project/ Programs wise Direct expenditure on projects or Programs Overheads or through implementing agency 1.
 Redevelopment Project of a village situated in Gujarat.
 Rural development projects - Schedule VII (x) Patan, Gujarat 200.00 186.99 3.86 190.85 Direct 2.
 Preservation of environmental sustainability ensuring environmental sustainability, ecological balance, protection of flora and fauna, animal welfare, agroforestry, conservation of natural resources and maintaining quality of soil, air and water- Schedule VII(iv) Ahmedabad, Gujarat 10.00 10.00 - 10.00 Through Implementing agency 3.
 Grant of scholarship to meritorious students towards their education Promoting education and enhancing vocational skills especially amongst children - Schedule VII (ii) Ahmedabad, Gujarat 4.32 4.32 - 13.14 Through Implementing agency

-Sr. No. CSR projects/ activities Sector in which the Project is covered Location where project is undertaken: State (Local area/District) Amount outlay spent on the or programs Cumulative expenditure Amount spent: Direct (budget) Project/ Programs wise Direct expenditure on projects or Programs Overheads reporting or through implementing agency 4.
+Sr. No. CSR projects/ activities Sector in which the Project is covered Location where project Amount outlay spent on the or programs Cumulative expenditure Amount spent: Direct - (budget) Project/ Programs wise Direct expenditure on projects or Programs Overheads reporting or through implementing agency 4.
 Financial assistance for education of underprivileged students Promoting education and enhancing vocational skills especially amongst children - Schedule VII (ii) Jamnagar, Gujarat 5.17 5.17 5.17 Direct 5.
 Scholarship for Promotion of nationally recognised sports Training to promote rural sports, nationally recognised sports, paralympic sports and olympic sports- Schedule VII (vii) Ahmedabad, Gujarat 3.90 3.90 - 9.52 Direct 6.
 Providing Health care support at a medical health centre Promoting health care including preventive health care -Schedule VII (i) Ahmedabad, Gujarat 5.00 5.00 - 21.00 Through Implementing agency Total 215.38 3.86 - - Total of Direct expenditure and overheads 219.24

-In case the Company has failed to spend the two percent of the average net profit of the last three financial years 6. or any part thereof, the company shall provide the reasons for not spending the amount in its Board's Report.
-Not Applicable

-A responsibility statement of the CSR Committee that the implementation and monitoring of CSR Policy, is in 7. compliance with CSR objectives and Policy of the company.
+- In case the Company has failed to spend the two percent of the average net profit of the last three financial years or any part thereof, the company shall provide the reasons for not spending the amount in its Board's Report.
+Not Applicable - A responsibility statement of the CSR Committee that the implementation and monitoring of CSR Policy, is in compliance with CSR objectives and Policy of the company.